 The least expensive options are whitening toothpastes and mouthwashes.
 Designed to have “whitening” capabilities, toothpastes and mouthwashes work to remove surface stains using mild abrasives.
-However, unlike the materials used in professional whitening procedures, these products do not lighten the actual color shade of the tooth.
-Whitening toothpastes affect surface stains and will mildly lighten your teeth.
+However, unlike whitening trays and strips, these products do not lighten the actual color of the tooth.

-If you would like to learn more about teeth whitening, please contact our practice to schedule an appointment.
+If you would like to learn more about teeth whitening, please contact our office to schedule an appointment.

 Dental bonding is a very conservative way to enhance your smile.
 Tooth colored material is placed onto the tooth’s surface, sculpted, hardened and then polished.
 This allows us to match the appearance and look of your natural teeth.
 Due to the natural wear and discoloration of bonding material over time, replacement may need to happen more frequently than crowns or veneers.
 Dental bonding is used to:

 Veneers are a thin, custom made layer of dental material.
 It is tooth colored, covers the front surface of an existing tooth, improves its appearance and protects the tooth’s surface from damage.
 Veneers are made of either porcelain or composite and are bonded to the front surface of the tooth changing its color, shape, size or length to be more aesthetically pleasing.